NVIDIA/gdrcopy/README.md

   cudaMemcpy can incur in a 6-7us overhead.

-- An initial memory *pinning* phase is required, which is potentially expensive, 10us-1ms depending on the buffer size.
+- An initial memory *pinning* phase is required, which is potentially expensive, e.g. 10us-1ms depending on the buffer size.

-- Fast H-D, because of write-combining.
-H-D bandwidth is 6-8GB/s on Ivy Bridge Xeon but it is subject to NUMA effects.
+- High performance host to device (H-D) copy.
+For example, H-D bandwidth is 6-8GB/s on Ivy Bridge Xeon but it is subject to NUMA effects.

-- Slow D-H, because the GPU BAR, which backs the mappings, can't be prefetched and so burst reads transactions are not generated through PCIE
+- Device to host (D-H) copy.
+On x86 platforms, where the GPU is connected to the CPU solely via PCIe, D-H copies run at relatively low bandwidth.
+That is because the GPU BAR, which backs the mappings, can't be prefetched and so burst reads transactions are not generated over PCIE.

 The library comes with two tests:
 - validate, which is a simple application testing the APIs.